digi-ron/AU-Falcon-SPUD-Project/Engine/SparkPlugs/SparkPlugs.md

 > While Iridium sparkplugs are not necessarily recommended for the Intech motor, they can be used to reduce replacement frequency, assuming you are willing to absorb the additional initial cost
 {: .block-note}

+## Diagnosis

+Diagnosis for spark plugs can sometimes be discerned from visual inspection, but require removal. check for issues such as cracked ceramic, worn spark tip, and incorrectly spaced sparkplug gaps.

 ## Replacement

 if you need to replace the sparkplugs, follow the steps below: